 - It is polite to try everything you are given.

-- Usually all food is eaten with utensils.
+- Usually all food is eaten with utensils, but no toothpicks at the table!

 - It is considered polite to leave a small amount of food on your plate when you have finished eating.

-Next are some tips on touchy issues that are seldom included in the guidebooks and talked about very little, but that will help you stay out of trouble and be more respectful.
+Next are some tips on issues that are seldom included in the guidebooks.
+Keeping these in mind will help you stay out of trouble and pay respect to Colombian culture:

 - Whistling as an attention getting device is considered rude.